Snake River Fishing - Oregon

 Sample Itinerary:

 The night before your rafting trip begins at 6:00 p.m. at The Halfway Outpost, there is a Meet-and-Greet Dinner with the crew and the weekly guests.
 You'll receive your dry bags and pack your gear in them later that evening.
-Our outfitter suggests that you stay at The Pine Valley Lodge.
-After the dinner, you'll enjoy an evening a hotel.
 The outfitter recommends The Pine Valley Lodge.
 (The hotel night is not included in the package.)

 Day 1: At 9:00 a.m., you'll meet the group at The Halfway Outpost for the shuttle to Hells Canyon Dam Visitors Center, where you'll put in.
 The guides will rig the boats.
 You'll raft all day with a stop for lunch along the river.
-Early evening, you'll pull into camp, where your tents are already set up for you.
-Appetizers, dinner, and camaraderie.
+Early evening, you'll pull into camp where the tents are already pitched.
+Enjoy appetizers, dinner, and camaraderie.

 Day 2-3: You'll awake to the sounds of the river.
 Enjoy coffee, tea, or cocoa in the morning before breakfast.
-Enjoy another day of rafting and fishing, with a stop along the river for lunch.
+Enjoy another day of rafting and fishing, stopping along the river for lunch.
 Appetizers, dinner, and camaraderie.

 Day 4: Watch the sun crest the canyon walls as you enjoy a hot beverage before breakfast.
 Pack up camp and begin rafting.
 Riverside lunch.
 Upon arrival at Kirkwood Ranch, the group will travel by Jet boat back to the Outpost.
-The two-hour Jetboat shuttle (approx. 30 river miles) to Hells Canyon Dam is $100.00 and not included in the package.
+The two-hour Jetboat shuttle (about 30 river miles) to Hells Canyon Dam is $100 and not included in the package.

 A Liability Release Form is Required: Prior to your trip, you will need to sign a release form from the outfitter.
 We will send it to you in our confirmation packet.